Corrade/krunker-maps/guide/README.md

 ## Process
 1. Build each level in isolation.
 Your map can just consist of a spawn room with teleporters to each level, where each level is totally separate from the others and contains a teleporter that returns you to the spawn (see `slide_map_template.txt`).
 This stage of development will probably be the most time-consuming.
-2. Playtest each level and rank them in terms of difficulty.
+2. Playtest each level and rank them in terms of difficulty
 3. Link the levels together - create the map itself.
 If you built all the levels facing in the same direction, you may want to rotate them at this stage to create an interesting layout.
-4. Work on the aesthetics.
+4. Work on the aesthetics

 The main point is that levels are first built in isolation.
 This gives you a lot of flexibility in comparison to designing all the levels in order.
 If you have an idea for an easy level, you can implement it straight away.
 If you want to make a hard level, you can also do that immediately.
 You don't have to commit yourself to a certain ordering of levels because all the arranging happens later.